 In Year 9 English, students extend their knowledge of text and language, with a particular focus on analytical, persuasive, and creative responses.
-As well as responding to a range of contemporary literature, poems and films, students also participate in the exploration of context focusing on a specific theme, where they will read and write in a variety of genres.
-Speaking and listening is also a focus of the Year 9 course and students will present their point of view through persuasive and informative oral activities.
+In addition to responding to a range of contemporary literature, students also participate in the exploration of context focusing on a specific theme, where they will read and write in a variety of genres.
+Speaking and listening is also a focus of the Year 9 course, and students will present their point of view through persuasive and informative oral activities.
 They continue to prepare for senior studies in their writing of language analysis and analytical essay responses which require them to develop and express ideas in increasingly complex ways.
 Throughout the course, students work to refine their spelling and grammar, as well as their abilities to plan, draft, and edit their work.
+Additionally, students engage in an Enhanced Literacy Reading session once a week, focusing on the development of critical reading and comprehension strategies that support learning across all subject areas.
 By the completion of this course, students should be well prepared for their senior studies.